 Once he started looking, he couldn’t stop.
 John started seeing the plastic tabs everywhere, and with this newfound attention, noticed an abundant variety of sizes, shapes, and colors.
 John, who is a visual effects designer and has worked on movies like Matrix Reloaded and Star Trek, was drawn to the the plastic tabs because of their biomorphic shapes, “[I’m] someone who was previously really obsessed with invertebrates and any organism that is ignored or unloved, and to me, this looked a little like a parasite.
 I was obsessed by that.”

-For John, the initial intention for founding HORG was a tongue-in-cheek attempt to poke fun at the politics of classification, “I thought it would be really fun to try to make a taxonomy of something that is literally an industrial item that is, you know, not a real organism.”
+For John, the initial intention for founding HORG was a tongue-in-cheek attempt to poke fun at the politics of classification, a parody by a taxonomy-lover for taxonomy-lovers, “I thought it would be really fun to try to make a taxonomy of something that is literally an industrial item that is, you know, not a real organism.”

 Thus began what the HORG website calls, the formulation of a synthetic taxonomy, one that forgoes traditional factors such as genetics, derived traits, growth and development, sexual dimorphism, reproduction, or fossil record, in the naming process.
 Occlupanids, the scientific class for plastic bag tags, are placed under the kingdom Microsynthera, of the phylum Plasticae.
 In order to arrive at this categorization, HORG followed in the tradition of Linnaeus, the father of modern taxonomy, grouping specimen together due to their shared characteristics, and according to the website, just winging it, “The concept of species, like real species that are living things, is a construct, right?”
 John tells MOLD, “It’s the thing that we’ve applied to a continuous thread of life.”